 Kids Free October in San Diego: Deals at the Zoo, Legoland, Seaworld, Etc

 The lazy days of summer may be over, but fall is when there's FREE stuff for kids to do in San Diego.
-So, pack up and head to southern California's favorite tourist destination to take advantage of San Diego Tourism Authority's annual Kids Free promotion.
+So, pack up and head to SoCal's favorite tourist destination to take advantage of San Diego Tourism Authority's annual Kids Free promotion.

-The citywide campaign kicks off October 1, enticing families to visit San Diego's big-ticket attractions like Legoland, San Diego Zoo, San Diego Wildlife Park, and Seaworld.
-Children can eat, stay, and play for free at more than 100 participating hotels, restaurants, museums, and parks until October 31.
+This citywide campaign kicks off October 1, enticing families to visit San Diego's big-ticket attractions like Legoland, San Diego Zoo, San Diego Wildlife Park, and Seaworld.
+Kids can eat, stay, and play for free at more than 100 participating hotels, restaurants, museums, and parks until October 31.

 San Diego Zoo's sister park is an impressive, 1,800-acre refuge for more than 2,600 animals who roam freely, offering a safari-like experience to 2 million people each year.
 The park is home to cheetahs, zebras, condors, African rhinos, and giraffes who love acacia leaves.
-Every paying adult can bring up to ten kids free of charge in October.
+Just like at the San Diego Zoo, every kiddo ages 3 to 11 gets free admission when accompanied by a paying adult.

-Does Ninjago play on a non-stop loop in your home?
-If the answer is yes, you'll love Legoland's October park hopper promotion, which includes one complimentary child ticket with the purchase of each full-price adult ticket to Legoland and Sea Life Aquarium.
-Note: Access to Brick-or-Treat Party Nights is not included.
+Everything is awesome at Legoland's October park hopper promotion, which includes one complimentary child ticket with the purchase of each full-price adult ticket to Legoland and Sea Life Aquarium.
+Note: Separately ticketed events (like Brick-or-Treat Party Night) are not included.

 Make friends with the dolphins.
 Photo courtesy of SeaWorld